tobyzerner/json-api-server/README.md

 #### Customizing the Model

 When creating a resource, an empty model is supplied by the adapter.
-You may wish to provide a custom model in special circumstances.
+You may wish to override this and provide a custom model in special circumstances.
 You can do so using the `create` method:

 ```php
 $schema->create(function ($request) {